Xeno333/1042/README.md

 - Some sounds
 - Basic mobs (Fish and pigs, as of last update)
 - Basic smelting and crafting recipies.
-- Working hardcore mode.
+- Hardcore mode.
-- Crafting of items
+- Crafting
 - Weather sounds